sudheerkosanam/node-mongo-d3/README.md

 Fire up your mongoDB by running mongod.exe.
 Leave the prompt running as it is and open another command prompt and navigate to the bin directory again.
 Enter this command

-C:\Program Files\MongoDB\Server\3.0\bin>mongoimport -d donorschoose -c projects --type csv --headerline --file C:\Users\mypc\Desktop\sampledata\sampledata.csv
+C:\Program Files\MongoDB\Server\3.0\bin>mongoimport -d test -c products --type csv --headerline --file C:\Users\mypc\Desktop\sampledata\sampledata.csv

 or

-you can go to the file location in command prompt and enter this command-- mongoimport -d donorschoose -c projects --type csv --headerline --file
+you can go to the file location in command prompt and enter this command--> mongoimport -d test -c products --type csv --headerline --file

 ![image_2020_02_25T15_42_18_665Z](https://user-images.githubusercontent.com/32735357/75322942-d3826480-5899-11ea-9fcb-21cbdcd5d075.png)